Conducting a Midterm Evaluation

 Assembling a Midterm Evaluation Form

-You might ask two simple questions, to which students write their answers anonymously: What are we doing in section that is helping you learn?
+You might ask two simple questions (to which students provide anonymous answers): What are we doing in section that is helping you learn?
 What might we change about section so that it becomes more useful to you?
 This makes the assessment more about the students than about you, which is appropriate.
 You might also go beyond the two-question format and ask students to give you input on aspects of your teaching.
 The following links bring up three survey forms that vary from simple to complex:

 Your faculty member or pedagogy instructor may already have a preferred midterm evaluation form for you to use.
 Double-check with your department.